+At this point, it is sufficient to map the Hamiltonian (\ref{eq:QUBO_Hamiltonian}) onto the physical hardware of the quantum device and find the corresponding ground state using the proper algorithm.

-In its general formulation, also called Adiabatic Quantum Computation, this way of performing a quantum computation can be proved to be equivalent to the circuit model.
-However, with the simple Hamiltonian presented above it is not and it can be only used as a heuristic solver for Quadratic Unconstrained Binary Optimization (QUBO) problems.
-Conveniently, MIS can be easily formulated in QUBO form and in \cite{chapuis2017finding} a D-Wave 2X Quantum Annealer has been tested for this purpose.
-Before discussing the results, it is convenient to divide the MIS instances into two classes. (i) problems that fit into the processor topology and (ii) problems that can't be fit into the processor.
-Let's start from the first case, the Dwave 2X processor has around 1000 qubits arranged in a peculiar connectivity which goes by the name of Chimera graph.
-This graph is quite sparsely connected with a qubit being connected to 6 neighbors on average, this might seem like a huge limitation on the problems that we can solve using these types of devices but there are workarounds.
-If the problem intended to be solved on the machine does not naturally conform to the Chimera graph structure—that is, it cannot be directly mapped onto the machine—one may resort to the technique of minor embedding as suggested by Vinci et al. \cite{vinci2015quantum}.
-In minor embedding one uses multiple physical qubits to represent one logical qubit of the problem instance, thus expanding the available connectivity at a cost of some physical qubits.
+In Chapuis et al.\cite{chapuis2017finding}, a D-Wave 2X Quantum Annealer has been tested for this purpose.
+Before discussing the results, it is convenient to divide the MIS instances into two classes. (i) problems that fit into the processor topology and (ii) problems that can't fit into the processor.
+Let's start from the first case, the D-Wave 2X processor has around 1000 qubits arranged in a peculiar connectivity which goes by the name of Chimera graph.
+This graph is quite sparsely connected, with a qubit being connected to 6 neighbors on average.
+This might seem like a huge limitation on the problems that we can solve using these types of devices, but there are workarounds.
+If the problem intended to be solved on the machine does not naturally conform to the Chimera graph structure—that is, it cannot be directly mapped onto the machine—one may resort to the technique of minor embedding as suggested by Vinci et al.\cite{vinci2015quantum}.
+In minor embedding, one uses multiple physical qubits to represent one logical qubit of the problem instance, thus expanding the available connectivity at a cost of some physical qubits.
 Once a minor embedding is found that effectively represents the desired graph on the Chimera graph, the qubits intended to embody the same logical qubit are linked together through a strong ferromagnetic interaction.
 This ensures they act collectively as a single, larger qubit.
 Consequently, these aggregated logical qubits are often referred to as \textit{chains}.
-Just to give a rough idea on how many resources one needs to do minor embedding, the largest fully connected graph that can be fit in the D-Wave 2X has $45$ nodes.
+Just to give a rough idea of how many resources one needs to do minor embedding, the largest fully connected graph that can be fit in the D-Wave 2X has $45$ nodes.